Three students talking together in front of a student house in a Bergen street.

 Sammen manages 4000 accommodation units, mainly single or double rooms with private or shared bathroom and shared kitchen.
 They also provide studio apartments and larger apartments for families.

-Normal price range for a single room in Sammen is NOK 2775–4500.
+• Average rent: The normal price range for a single room in Sammen is NOK 3600–6000 per month.

 • Exchange students

-• Self-financed Master degree students
+• Self-financed Master’s degree students

-• Bolig til leie – Rentals
+• Bolig til leie – Accommodation / property for rent

 • Langtidsleie – Long term rentals